Rosebud (The Simpsons): Cultural references

-The episode is largely a parody of the 1941 Orson Welles film Citizen Kane.
-The title is a reference to Charles Foster Kane's dying word "Rosebud"; the teddy bear Bobo is a substitute for Rosebud in this episode, even down to the fact that Burns discards it in the snow when offered a new life of riches and power.
-The scene where he drops a snow globe while whispering the name of his lost toy also parodies Kane's death scene at the start of the film.
-The guards outside Mr. Burns's manor chant and march similarly to the Wicked Witch of the West's guards from the 1939 film The Wizard of Oz.
-The last scene where Mr. Burns's robotic body runs off with Bobo is a reference to the film Planet of the Apes in which herds of humans are enslaved by humanoid apes.
+The episode is largely a parody of Orson Welles' Citizen Kane (1941).
+The title is a reference to Charles Foster Kane's dying word, "Rosebud".
+The teddy bear Bobo is a substitute for Rosebud in this episode; the young Burns discards it in the snow when offered a new life of riches and power.
+The scene where he drops a snow globe while whispering the name of his lost toy parodies Kane's death scene at the start of the film.
+Smithers fantasising about Mr. Burns singing "Happy Birthday" to him is a reference to Marilyn Monroe, who famously sang the song to John F. Kennedy shortly before their deaths.
+The guards outside Burns's manor have the same chant as the Wicked Witch of the West's guards in The Wizard of Oz (1939).
+After the Ramones' performance, Burns orders Smithers to "have The Rolling Stones killed".
+Smithers reminds Burns of his possessions: "King Arthur's Excalibur, the only existing nude photo of Mark Twain, that rare first draft of the Constitution with the word 'suckers' in it..."
+In his imaginary recording studio, Homer records the 'Two All-beef Patties' jingle which lists the ingredients of a Big Mac.

 Burns and Smithers' attempt to steal Bobo from the Simpsons mirrors Mission: Impossible, and their sitcom is similar to The Honeymooners.
 Both Mr. Burns and Homer make references to the cancellation of the TV series The Misadventures of Sheriff Lobo.
 Mr. Burns' brother is revealed to be comedian George Burns, and both Charles Lindbergh and Adolf Hitler were once in possession of Bobo.
+The last scene where Mr. Burns's robotic body runs off with Bobo is a reference to the film Planet of the Apes.

 Reception

-Critical reception

-In 2003, Entertainment Weekly's placed "Rosebud" second on their top 25 The Simpsons episode list, writing that "despite being one of The Simpsons most spectacularly overstuffed episodes, "Rosebud" has plenty of heart".
-IGN ranked The Ramones's performance as the fifteenth best guest appearance in the show's history.

-In 2007, Vanity Fair named it the best episode of the show, calling it, "A perfect episode.
-Mr. Burns's lamentations for his childhood bear, Bobo, lead to a show-long parody of Citizen Kane.
-At once a satire and a tribute, the episode manages to both humanize Mr. Burns and delve deep into Homer's love for his oft-forgotten second daughter, Maggie."

-In 2019, Time ranked the episode tenth in its list of 10 best Simpsons episodes picked by Simpsons experts.

-In his book Planet Simpson, author Chris Turner listed "Rosebud" as one of his five favorite episodes of The Simpsons, calling the episode "genius".
-He added that the Ramones gave "possibly the finest guest musical performances ever."

-The episode's reference to Citizen Kane was named the 14th greatest film reference in the history of the show by Total Film's Nathan Ditum.

-When The Simpsons began streaming on Disney+ in 2019, former Simpsons writer and executive producer Bill Oakley named this one of the best classic Simpsons episodes to watch on the service.

-David Silverman and Matt Groening describe the sequence where Homer eats 64 slices of American cheese as "one of the most hilarious segments ever done".